 Temporary Lodging Facilities include:

-Concurrent travel means your Family members will travel with you.
-Concurrent travel must be authorized on your PCS orders or the military will not pay for your Family to travel with you.
+Concurrent travel means your family members will travel with you.
+Concurrent travel must be authorized on your permanent change of station orders or the military will not pay for your family to travel with you.